The Bankrate promise

 Navient is one of the largest student loan servicers in the country, with millions of borrowers using it to repay their federal and private student loans.
-However, a few lawsuits allege harmful and deceptive practices, which could impact your student loans.
+However, a few lawsuits over the years have alleged harmful and deceptive practices, which could impact your student loans.

 What are the Navient lawsuits?

-The Consumer Financial Protection Bureau says that Navient “illegally fail[ed] borrowers at every stage of repayment.”
-The lawsuit, brought on by the CFPB, alleges that Navient hurt borrowers by providing bad and sometimes false information, not processing payments correctly and not taking appropriate steps to rectify situations when borrowers brought up these complaints.
+On Jan.
+17, 2017, the Consumer Financial Protection Bureau filed a suit against Navient alleging that the servicer hurt borrowers by providing bad and sometimes false information, not processing payments correctly and not taking appropriate steps to rectify situations when borrowers brought up these complaints.

-How does the Navient lawsuit affect my student loans?
+How do the Navient lawsuits affect my student loans?

-- Review your loan details.
+- Review and update your loan details.
 Whether you’re on autopay or you haven’t been able to afford to make payments in awhile, you might not know what you’re on the hook for or even what types of loans you have.
-Since Navient services private and federal student loan lenders, check what you have before exploring your options.
+Since Navient has serviced both federal and private student loans, check what type you have before exploring your options.

 - Explore alternatives on your own.
 You can look into different repayment options, like income-driven repayment plans, forgiveness or student loan refinancing.
 It’s important to know your options before talking to your loan servicer so you’re informed about different offers.